arashaneh/RIDL-Hex/README.md

 # RIDL-HexD
 ======
-X is an efficient sparse dictionary learning algorithm for extracting rotation-aware or rotation-invariant features from images.
+RIDL-HexD is an efficient sparse dictionary learning algorithm for extracting rotation-aware or rotation-invariant features from images.
-X benefits from a novel hexagonal sampling grid, a modified rotation-invariant sparse coding (based on  Orthogonal Matching Pursuit) and a rotation learning algorithm, based on an exponentiated-gradient algorithm, for updating the dictionary matrix.
+RIDL-HexD benefits from a novel hexagonal sampling grid, a modified rotation-invariant sparse coding (based on  Orthogonal Matching Pursuit) and a rotation learning algorithm, based on an exponentiated-gradient algorithm, for updating the dictionary matrix.
-The dictionary elements in X are parametrized by their orientation, and a wide range of patterns can be well represented with a small dictionary size.
-X achieves faster convergence than other dictionary learning algorithms not using this type of parameterization.
+The dictionary elements in RIDL-HexD are parametrized by their orientation, and a wide range of patterns can be well represented with a small dictionary size.
+RIDL-HexD achieves faster convergence than other dictionary learning algorithms not using this type of parameterization.

 Requirements